Adroiti/docs-for-code-review-tools/checkstyle-CommentsIndentation.md

     7   public void foo46() {
     8  // comment
     9  // block
-    10 // violation (comment hould have the same indentation level as line 11) 11  }
+    10 // violation (comment should have the same indentation level as line 11) 11  }